urban-tep/DDF-SDD/source/architecture/overview.rst

 Overview
 ========

-The following schema provide a static overview of the main componenents that comes into play in Urban TEP.
+The following schema provide a static overview of the main components that comes into play in Urban TEP.

 .. include:: component_diagram.rst